ethanimproving/Family-Ideas/Goals/Timeline Events/Nutrition.md

   - personal
 ---

-I finally got serious about persisting the information I learn about nutrition into one centralized collection of knowledge written in the form of lessons, or rules (applied knowledge).
+I finally got serious about persisting the information I learn about nutrition into one centralized collection of knowledge written in the form of lessons, or rules ([[Applied Intelligence|applied knowledge]]).
 Losers brag about their IQ.
 What matters is applied intelligence.
 Everything else is fluff.

 - [[Nutrition Curriculum]]
 - [[Title 8 - Nutrition]]